 With that said, here a few positive benefits of vaping published by Medical News Today:

-- Concentration and memory - Studies have been shown that nicotine appears to improve these areas.
-It is believed this is due to an increase in acetycholine and norepinephrine, which increases sensations of wakefuleness and arousal.
+- Concentration and memory: Studies have been shown that nicotine appears to improve these areas.
+It is believed this is due to an increase in acetylcholine and norepinephrine, which increases the sensations of wakefulness and arousal.

-- Psychodynamic effects - Relating to improved mental and behavior states
+- Psychodynamic effects: Relating to improved mental and behavioral states.

 If you're a smoker, the chances of kicking the nicotine habit are nearly next to impossible.
 There are people who have kicked the cigarette habit for years only to succumb to the temptation to "light up" from certain triggers.

 Truth is, once addicted to nicotine, the addiction will be there for life, no matter how long you suppress it.
 It's basically a disease just like any other addiction such as alcoholism or substance abuse.
 It's coded in our DNA if any smokers are in the family tree of ancestry.
 A wise man once said, "You were a smoker long before you picked up your first cigarette."

 I smoked for 25 years.
 I switched to vaping and have been for several years.
 I no longer have the dreaded "smoker's cough."
 My lungs have expanded so I can take deeper breaths.
 I'm not "winded out" easily as I once was when I smoked.
 My skin is clearer.
 My teeth are whiter.
 My sense of smell and taste is heightened and most of all . . . my clothes and I don't smell like a chimney.

 Vaping is not the healthiest alternative compared to quitting nicotine altogether, but it sure beats filling your lungs with deadly chemicals from smoking.
 That's an alternative I can live with.